IvannaZimina/FFE-2021-1-Online_Project/README.md

 ## Task
-Create landing-page (web layout only) with extensions 1200px and 900px (adaptive style).
+Create a landing-page (web layout only) with extensions 1200px and 900px (adaptive style).

 ##Stack
-HTML, CSS (stretching style), Pixel perfect.
+HTML, CSS, Pixel perfect.

 ## Description
-practice coding in HTML and using different styles.
-Using Pixel perfect plugin in browser to match the origin design.
-Make adaptive layout.
+There was practiced coding in HTML and using different styles and Pixel perfect plugin in browser to match the original design.
+There was made an adaptive layout.

 ## Environment
 Clone project to your machine.
 Use LiveServer plugin in VS code to run web-app.